kianhk6/SFULonge/README.md

 3. Configure Firebase and other dependencies.
 4. Build and run the application on an emulator or physical device.

 ## Support and Contact
 For support, contact sfu_Lounge_support@gmail.com.
 Join our community and make your SFU experience unforgettable!

-Developers:
-Divij Gupta
-Kian Hosseinkhani
-Nathalie Kaspar
-Teeya Li
-Mathew Wong
+Developers: Divij Gupta, Kian Hosseinkhani, Nathalie Kaspar, Teeya Li, Mathew Wong